CirKits sells solar power circuit board kits.

 Solar Panel Open Circuit Voltage: 18V (36 cells) Solar Panel Short Circuit Current: 0-500 mA max.
 Battery Voltage: 12V (nom.), can support other voltages with minor mods.
 Battery Capacity: 0.1 to 20 Amp Hours

 Solar power is routed from the PV panel through the 1N5818 Schottky diode to the battery.
-As the charging battery's voltage rises, the TL431AC IC voltage rises up to the point of regulation.
-Above this point, the TIP30B transistor starts to conduct.
+As the charging battery's voltage rises, the TL431AC shunt-regulator IC voltage rises to the point of regulation.
+As the regulator voltage rises, the TIP30B transistor starts to conduct.
 The TIP30B connects the 22 ohm load resistor across the PV panel and diverts the excess charging current to the load in order to maintain a constant voltage across the PV panel.
 During regulation, part of the power is dissipated in the 22 ohm resistor and the rest is dissipated in the TIP30B transistor.

 The 1N5818 diode allows PV charging current to flow into the battery during charging, but prevents a reverse current flow into the regulator circuit at night.
 The diode is a Schottky type which has a lower forward voltage drop (around 0.4V) compared to a regular silicon diode, this improves the efficiency of the circuit.

-Connect the PV panel to the PV inputs and a rechargeable 12V battery to the battery outputs.
-The battery should be pre-charged for easiest alignment.
+Connect the PV panel to the charge controller's PV input and connect the rechargeable 12V battery to the controller's battery output.
 Point the panel at the sun, and monitor the battery voltage with a meter.
 Adjust the 20 turn 20K potentiometer until the battery reaches the desired float voltage.
 This is typically around 13.8V for gell-cell lead acid batteries.

 Place the PV panel in the sun, the battery will charge until it reaches the float voltage setting.
-When the battery reaches the float setting, the regulator circuit will dissipate all of the solar energy as heat.
-The heat sink and resistor get quite warm when running at the full 500mA solar current level.
+When the battery reaches the float setting, the regulator circuit will dissipate the excess solar energy as heat.
+The heat sink and resistor may get quite warm when running at the full 500mA solar current level.
+When using this controller in cold climates, this excess heat can be used to keep the battery warm.

 Back to FC's Solar Circuits page.